m0r4a/ArchLinux-install-guide/README.md

 # ArchLinux-install-guide

+This project was archived because the installation process doesn't change much and I don't plan to change or update the guide.

 ### This installation is very likely to not work for you, so just ignore this part of the readme.